sd17fall/softdes.web/_notebooks/caching-and-decorators.md

 Note the microseconds (µs) and milliseconds (ms) per loop.
 500 ms is half a second, so it's getting pretty slow.

-Let's **instrument** the function to print each time it's called, so that we can see more about what's going on:
+Let's instrument the function to print each time it's called.
+This way we that we can see more about what's going on.

 ```python